Joao-M0r3tt1/tcp-socket-linux-c/README.md

 - `Socket` programming in C
     * a way to `connect two nodes` in a `network` to `communicate with each other`.
     * one `socket (node)` listens on a specific `PORT` on an `IP`, while the other `socket (node)` searches/reaches for what it is listening on to form a connection.

+- For more details see the files in the folder: `resources/notes/`

 ## Tests